 However, it’s critical that process improvement isn’t limited solely to one person or department within a business.
 Today’s enterprises are too large and too complex for process improvement to be single-threaded.
 Competitive efficiency requires that every employee is encouraged and empowered to seek out positive changes and improvements.
 This capability used to be out of reach for most employees, but it’s fast becoming a necessity.
 Employees are increasingly overwhelmed by the number and complexity of processes they interact with on a daily basis.

 Fortunately, a new generation of low- and no-code automation tools are putting process improvement in the hands of every employee.
-Utilising platforms like Re:infer, employees can discover new opportunities for process improvement, and can even automate entirely new service processes.
+Utilising platforms like Re:infer, a UiPath company, employees can discover new opportunities for process improvement, and can even automate entirely new service processes.
 This is all possible without any technical ability on the part of the user.

 Zero-code solutions provide the best means of scaling process improvement to every corner of the enterprise.